mozman/ezdxf/docs/source/index.rst

 Quick-Info
 ==========

-- *ezdxf* is a Python package to create new DXF files and read/modify/write existing DXF files
+- *ezdxf* is a Python package to create new DXF documents and read/modify/write existing DXF documents
 - MIT-License
 - the intended audience are programmers
 - requires at least Python 3.7